Parent page: Managed Projects

 You can sever the connection between your local project and the incarnation of it made available in the Workspace.

-You can always make the unmanaged project available online again.
+You can always make the unmanaged project available online again, as a mirrored or full VCS project (Version Control).
 The General tab of the Project Options dialog will present the button, with which to access the Make Available Online dialog.
 Refer back to the section Make an Existing UnManaged Project Available Online for more information.

 A local, unmanaged project can also be made available online – in the Workspace – from the General tab of the Project Options dialog.